 Lisa Hebgen completed her Ph.D in Professional Studies at Capella University.
 Lisa holds a Master’s Degree in Educational Administration from Edgewood College and a Bachelor’s of Arts in Special Education.
 Lisa has been in education for over twenty years, starting as a high school special education teacher, then working within the Wisconsin Technical College System in a variety of positions, mostly recently serving as the Associate Vice President for Student Success.
 Lisa has been at the University of Wisconsin-Madison for over ten years; first providing professional learning opportunities for K-12 teachers and now directing the Master of Science for Professional Educators.

-Tanya Novotnak is a second-year school psychology student from Madison.
+Tanya Novotnak is a third-year school psychology student from Madison.
 She earned a B.A. from Knoxe College (Galesburg, IL) in psychology and French.
 Tanya has enjoyed developing as a teacher through service in AmeriCorps, thPeace Corps, and as a TA in undergraduate and graduate school.
 Tanya is advised by Craig Albers, and she is interested in community prevention and early intervention strategies including parent/family engagement interventions and community-level strategies for promoting family well-being.
 Currently, Tanya is involved in research on a parent-teacher consultation model for middle school students with behavior challenges, as well as a rural education research project.
 Tanya enjoys exploring the outdoors, cooking, and learning languages.
-Her role within the MSPE program includes acting as teaching assistant for MSPE courses and posting to MSPE’s Facebook account.
+Her role within the MSPE program includes acting as teaching assistant for MSPE courses and helping with administrative aspects of the program.